muneeb21/checkoutSystem/README.md

   For example,if for ipd the number of items is greater ot equal to 5 then to all these products price applicable would be 499.

-  In case of `QUANTITY_DISCOUNT` we have 2 details
+  In case of `QUANTITY_DISCOUNT` we have 2 details:
-  - `minItemsRequire`d => minimum number of items to be available for a product to avail offer.
+  - `minItemsRequired` => minimum number of items to be available for a product to avail offer.
   - `numOfItmesToApplyPriceOn` =>  number of items for which the customer has to pay.

-  For example, if the customer buys 3 atv's then he will have to pay for only 2 items, if the cutomer buys 6 atv's then he will have to pay for 4 items, and if the customer buys 5 atv's then he will have to pay for 4 items.
+  For example, if the customer buys 3 atv's then he will have to pay for only 2 items, if the customer buys 6 atv's then he will have to pay for 4 items, and if the customer buys 5 atv's then he will have to pay for 4 items.
 (Explaination => for 3 itmes he will pay price of 2 itmes and for remaining 2 items he will have to pay as usual).
 ```ruby